R3Conclave/conclave-core-sdk/docs/docs/writing-hello-world.md

 The `conclave-testing` library has a `MockHost` class which lets you whitebox test your enclave by running the enclave fully in-memory.
 There is no need for SGX hardware or a specific OS and thus ideal for cross-platform unit testing.
-The underlying enclave object is also exposed enabling you to make assertations on the enclave's state, something that obviously cannot be done on real hardware or even in simulation mode.
+The underlying enclave object is also exposed enabling you to make assertions on the enclave's state, something that cannot be done on real hardware or even in simulation mode.

 In your enclave module add the following test dependency